-While motorcycle riders can be on the road alone, learner drivers in other vehicles must at all times be accompanied by a fully licensed driver (certain rules apply, newly qualified drivers don't qualify for this role).
+While new motorcycle riders can be on the road alone, people who are learning to drive in other vehicles must be accompanied by a fully licensed driver at all times (and certain additional rules apply, such as the fact that other newly qualified drivers don't qualify for this supervisory role).

-And the L-plate has to be taken off the vehicle if it is not driven by a learner driver.
+Whenever anyone else drives the car (let's say the parent of the person learning to drive), then the L-plate has to be taken off the vehicle.
 So if you see a solitary driver in a car marked with an L-plate, he or she is breaking the law one way or the other.

 The L-plate is, indeed, mainly a sign for other drivers.
-A sign saying "expect slow, at times erratic, driving".
-A sign saying "don't crowd me".
-A sign saying "I'm really sorry, but I am still learning!"
+A sign saying "expect slow, at times erratic, driving" as well as a warning sign that essentially asks "don't crowd me".
+But a learner driver sign is really saying "I'm so sorry, but I am still learning!"

 N-Plates - Novice Driver

-This is a new thing - drivers granted the first license on or after August 1st, 2014, now have to display N-plates for a period of 2 years.
-These are denoting "novice drivers", who have shown enough talent to be awarded a license, but who are still on a steep learning curve.
+A fairly recent driving rule now states that drivers who were granted their first license on or after August 1st, 2014, now have to display N-plates for a period of 2 years.
+These N-plates identify "novice drivers", who have shown enough talent to be awarded a license, but who are still on a steep learning curve.

-Discrimination?
-Not really ... as research has repeatedly shown that novice drivers are most likely to be killed while driving during the first two years after passing their test, simply due to inexperience, and the accidents resulting thereof.
-Related research proves that one in any five newly qualified drivers will crash in the first six months after passing their test, luckily fender-benders are the main outcome.
-A driver generally is considered to be "inexperienced" until he or she has driven a whopping 100,000 kilometers (which, if you are only driving locally, might take a good decade or more).
+The plates were brought in because research has repeatedly shown that novice (e.g. new) drivers are most likely to be killed while driving during the first two years after passing their test.
+This is simply due to inexperience, and the accidents result from this lack of practical experience.
+Related research proves that one in any five newly qualified drivers will crash in the first six months after passing their test.

 R-Plates - Restricted Driver